A stochastic partial differential equation model for limit order book dynamics

-To analyze the assumption that $f$ is an eigenfunction of $A$ in more detail we now focus on the case $X = \sigma W$ for a real Brownian motion $W$ and a constant $\sigma>0$.
+We now focus on the case $X = \sigma W$ for a real Brownian motion $W$ and a constant $\sigma>0$.
 Then, we will consider {\it regular} two-dimensional realizations of the form $u_t = \Phi(t,Y_t)$, where \begin{enumerate}[label=(\alph*)] \item $Y$ is a diffusion process with state space $J \subseteq \R$, satisfying